cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 }
 ```

-For both the 3 and the 4 week options, periods with the same start date have the same end date.
-But since the `equals`-method of a value class is generated based on the properties in its primary constructor, the periods are not equal.
+For both the 3 and the 4 week options, periods with the same start date have the same end date (start date + 4 weeks).
+But since the `equals`-method of a value class is generated based on the properties in its primary constructor (`start`and `numberOfWeeks`), the periods are not equal.

 ```kotlin
 val period1 = RentalPeriod(LocalDate.of(2023,3,4), 3)